Maungakawa

-Maungakawa is located in the Waipa District, in the present day Te Miro settlement, northeast of the town of Cambridge, New Zealand.
+Maungakawa is located in the Waipa District, in the present-day Te Miro settlement, northeast of the town of Cambridge, New Zealand.
 It was once the meeting place of the Kauhanganui, the parliament of the Kīngitanga and Waikato Tainui government.

+History

-During the 1860s it had a population of several hundred.
-King Tawhiao opened a parliament building in 1891.
+During the 1860s Maungakawa had a population of several hundred.

 In 1868 10000 acre was bought, or leased from Māori owners by Daniel Thornton, and, after his death, a large house was put on what was later called Sanatorium Hill.

+In 1891 a building, called the Maori Parliament Building, was opened by Māori King Tawhiao.
+The opening was attended by between 4,000 and 5,000.
+After returning from England after failing to have an audience with Queen Victoria, King Tawhiao convened a Māori parliament at Maungakawa in 1894.
+Māori travelled from all across the country for this parliament.